-A subtraction from federal taxable income is allowed for qualified contributions to a Section 529 plan The maximum subtraction is \$3,000 for married joint filers and \$1,500 for all other filers.
-The subtraction is limited to returns that do not claim the Section 529 plan credit (Item 1.99).
+A subtraction from federal adjusted gross income is allowed for qualified contributions to a Section 529 plan.
+The maximum subtraction is \$3,000 for married joint filers and \$1,500 for all other filers.
+The subtraction is limited to returns that do not claim the Section 529 plan credit (Item 1.100).